jelhub/scimgateway/README.md

 [Improved]

-- tsx is now included, allowing SCIM Gateway to be run as a module in Node.js.
+- `tsx` is now included, allowing SCIM Gateway to run as an ES module (TypeScript) in Node.js.
 The mandatory plugin section, which previously required complex dynamic loading, can now be simplified using static imports

 	**Old plugin-xxx.ts:**